 In his four seasons in charge of Barcelona, they had the overwhelmingly strongest defence on each occasion.
-In fact his goal difference for the four seasons was +303!!
-At Bayern Munich during his three championship winning seasons between 2013-2016, his team only conceded 23, 18 and 17 goals, albeit with four less games played over the course of a season in Germany.
-It will be interesting to see how his possession based game fares in the rough and tumble of the Premier League.
+In fact, his goal difference for the four seasons was +303!!
+At Bayern Munich during his three championship-winning seasons between 2013-2016, his team only conceded 23, 18 and 17 goals, albeit with four fewer games played over the course of a season in Germany.
+It will be interesting to see how his possession-based game fares in the rough and tumble of the Premier League.

 And finally Mauricio Pochettino – Tottenham topped the defensive standings last season and do so again now with a mere 5 goals conceded in the first ten games.
 In his one full season in charge of Southampton they conceded 46 goals but ended with a +8 goal difference and finished an impressive eighth in the standings.

-During his three full seasons in charge of Espanyol there is no clear indicators to his now staunch defensive system.
-They conceded 157 goals in the league during his time there, however Espanyol are a small club in a big footballing city.
+During his three full seasons in charge of Espanyol, there are no clear indicators to his now staunch defensive system.
+They conceded 157 goals in the league during his time there, however, Espanyol is a small club in a big footballing city.
 Given Pochettino’s young age, it’s fair to say he’s improving vastly season upon season.

 This could turn out to be one of the highest scoring Premier League seasons on record, so could it be that the team who concedes the least goals will find themselves on top of the table?